Florian Hysenaj

-Florian Hysenaj (born 20 July 2001) is a Kosovar professional footballer who plays as a centre-forward for Lausanne-Sport.
+Florian Hysenaj (born 20 July 2001) is a Kosovar professional footballer who plays as a centre-forward for Étoile Carouge.

 Club career

 Lausanne-Sport

-On 20 March 2019, Hysenaj made his debut with U21 team in a 2–0 home win against FC Bulle after coming on as a substitute at 82nd minute in place of Stéphane Cueni.
-Nineteen month later, he made his debut as professional footballer with senior team in a 0–1 home defeat against Lugano after coming on as a substitute at 75th minute in place of Lucas Da Cunha.
+On 20 March 2019, Hysenaj made his debut with U21 team of Lausanne-Sport in a 2–0 home win against Bulle after coming on as a substitute at 82nd minute in place of Stéphane Cueni.
+Nineteen month later, he made his professional debut with the senior team in their 0–1 home defeat against Lugano after coming on as a substitute at 75th minute in place of Lucas Da Cunha.

+In summer 2023, Hysenaj moved to Étoile Carouge.

 International career

 On 7 October 2017, Hysenaj was named as part of the Kosovo U17 squad for 2018 UEFA European Under-17 Championship qualifications.
 Three days later, he made his debut with Kosovo U17 in match against Netherlands U17 after being named in the starting line-up.